 How to Recover Data from a Write Protected SD Card

-- Now, Disk Drill will start to locate files and will also split them into multiple categories such as photo, video, audio, and document.
-You can also pause in-between the search to recover a particular file or wait until the full search has been completed to recover everything.
+- Now, Disk Drill will start to locate files and categorize them by file format.
+You can explore what Disk Drill has found so far, or wait until the full search has been completed to recover everything.
+When ready, click Review found items.

 How to Remove the Write Protection on a Micro SD Card on Windows